Croque madame flatbreads

 1 flatbread or chapati

-A handful of grated gruyère cheese with a little extra set aside
+A handful of grated gruyère cheese, plus extra set aside